-By Faryar Tavakoli, packaging program manager, Adept Packaging
+By Faryar Tavakoli, Adept Packaging

 The viability and cell count of immunotherapies are extremely sensitive to temperature.
 Additionally, these products demonstrate reactivity to cooling and thawing rates between room temperature and refrigerated/frozen temperatures.1 The same sensitivity applies to apheresis material, which is susceptible to failure if not fully protected against temperature fluctuations.

 In the first part of this two-part article, common cryogenic shipping methods (dry ice shipping systems and liquid nitrogen (LN2) dry vapor shipping systems (Dewars) for gene therapy products were presented, and pros and cons of each method were discussed.
 In this part, major refrigerated transport methods of gene therapy intermediates such as apheresis material will be addressed.

 For both types of passive refrigerated shipping systems presented in this article, the product temperature within the package is maintained between 2°C and 8°C by applying the thermal physics of conduction, convection, and radiation, in conjunction with the latent heat of fusion from thermoregualtors such as phase change materials (PCMs) or cooling engines.